Myth Busting: HIV and AIDS

 Myth: You can get HIV through kissing, sharing utensils, or coming into contact with saliva.

 Fact: Absolutely not true.
 Let’s get back to basics here.
 HIV is not spread through saliva (or tears or sweat) - there has never been a documented case of HIV being spread through saliva.
-There are seven main fluids that can transmit HIV; semen, pre-ejaculate, breast milk, vaginal fluids, rectal fluids, and blood.
+There are six main fluids that can transmit HIV; semen, pre-ejaculate, breast milk, vaginal fluids, rectal fluids, and blood.
 Although there is a tiny bit of HIV present in saliva, tears and sweat, you would literally need to drink several gallons of infected saliva in one sitting, and have serious cuts and sores in your mouth, to come even close to becoming infected with HIV from it.
 So unless you’re going around doing that, you don’t need to worry about becoming infected with HIV from kissing.

 Myth: I’d be able to tell if my partner was HIV-positive.